 On October 16, 2017, a jury in state court in Cook County, Illinois rendered a verdict of \$54.2 million against Universal Am-Can, Ltd. ("UACL") in the matter of Denton v.
 UACL, et al. The litigation relates to a vehicular accident that occurred on February 8, 2011 on I-65 in Rensselaer, Indiana.
 The accident involved a tractor-trailer being driven by an independent owneroperator of UACL.
 The driver was braking on the expressway in order to avoid another vehicle being driven the wrong way on the interstate.
 The truck attempted to avoid the oncoming vehicle and the plaintiff's vehicle and, in so doing, struck the plaintiff's vehicle.
 As a result of the accident, the plaintiff sustained non-life threatening injuries.
 In connection with the verdict, the jury determined that UACL was responsible for the liability associated with the accident.
 The verdict included \$19.2 million in compensatory damages and \$35.0 million in punitive damages against UACL.
+Interest on the verdict accrues at a rate of 9% per year.
 The insurance coverage available for reimbursement of UACL's damages underlying the verdict is limited to \$1.0 million.
 We believe the facts and the law do not support the jury's findings of liability against UACL.
-Post-trial motions have been filed seeking a reduction of the verdict or reversal of the judgment.
-The Company may further seek to appeal the verdict to the extent the circuit court does not set it aside the judgment as a result of these motions.
-The Company currently estimates the possible range of financial exposure in the matter, net of insurance coverage, to be between \$18.2 and \$53.2 million.
-Based on the Company's best estimate of the liability at this time, the Company has recorded an accrued liability for this matter of \$18.2 million.
+The Company has filed an appeal with the Appellate Court of Illinois First Judicial District to overturn the verdict and the judgment.
+Enforcement of the judgment has been stayed pending the outcome of the appeal.
+The Company currently estimates the possible range of financial exposure in the matter, net of insurance coverage and before advances made to plaintiffs, to be between \$18.2 million and \$53.2 million.
+Based on the Company's best estimate of the liability at this time, the Company recorded an accrued liability for this matter of \$18.2 million, which is inclusive of any interest accruing and before consideration of advances made.
+In September 2018, the Company made a \$7.0 million advance, the amount of which will be used as an offset against the ultimate resolution.
+As such, this amount was recorded as a reduction of the Company's accrued liability.
 While we cannot predict with any certainty the outcome of this litigation, its ultimate resolution could be significantly different from our estimate and materially affect our financial condition, results of operations and cash flows.